 SNAP allows for automated posting to just about all of the major social networks, and some of the more minor ones too.
 Not only that, it integrates with other blogging platforms (like Blogger and Tumblr) for added functionality or cross-posting between sites.
 Facebook comments can even be automatically imported as WordPress comments!

 The lone downside is that only platforms that don’t require an API Library setup are supported by the free version.
-If you want to integrate with Google+ or Pinterest, you’ll have to make a one-time payment for the “Pro” version.
+If you want to integrate with Google+ or Pinterest, you’ll have to pay a yearly fee for the “Pro” version.

 OnlyWire integrates with your site’s RSS feed to automatically convert these entries to social media posts with the attached accounts.
 The free version of the plugin supports only four social media accounts, however; you’ll have to pay a small monthly fee to add support for 50 social media accounts and three different RSS feeds.